gluru/Kare-Dev/javascript-sdk.md

   </script>
 ```

-Then, in your client-side code you could show the launcher programatically:
+Then, in your client-side code you could show the launcher programmatically:

 ```javascript
   if (page === 'contact-us') {